It’s Time To Reflect

 This line is borrowed from George Gilder’s Life After Google, whilst also being a genuine observation of my own, but, by and large, denizens of the Valley seem to think that history began with the Google IPO and that everything prior was a kind of messy preamble.
 Like how the Old Testament has lots of history and lots of begetting, but is mostly just stupid and contradictory nonsense before God gave up and fixed it himself.

-I quote Danco extensively, because he is a far better writer than I am and almost certainly a deeper thinker and reader as well.
+I quote Danco extensively because he is a far better writer than I am and almost certainly a deeper thinker and reader as well.
 I mused on Twitter at the time that this was one of the best things I had ever read, that I intended to reread it, and that, if I became truly insufferably obnoxious and aspirational, might write a response.
 Alas, no need.
-There is nothing to respond to in Danco, and much in Andreessen.
+There is nothing to which to respond in Danco: just Andreessen.

 It’s difficult to say that, Progress, Postmodernism, and the Tech Backlash is really about anything beyond the title.
 Danco himself admits that, “this post is going to cover a lot of ground: How innovation overtook progress, the resonance and coherence of the anti-tech movement, the rebellion against postmodernism, guess which tech leader is sort of a Marxist?”
 It’s more like a Rhapsody on a theme of Thiel, every bit as varied and haunting as its unintentional homagee: